jesperancinha/bridges-surveillance-story/Readme.md

 # Bridge Management Logistics

 Starting from the example of [Michael Schudel](https://github.com/MichelSchudel), this is an application to be build using a JMS messaging system to serve the logistics for a bridge management system.
+If you look at the first [brick](https://github.com/jesperancinha/brugdemo/blob/master/bridge-logistics-jms/src/main/java/com/jesperancinha/bridgelogistics/services/BridgeOpeningService.java) of this project, you can see that the whole project involves managing timetables as a kick-start.
+The project will be expanded to further goals.

 Current goal is to use RabbitMQ as a JMS provider.
 JMS provider will play following roles: